PCNN-Projects/PCNN-Codebook-Subset/README.markdown

 - Review the codebook to understand metadata structure and ontology mappings
 - Use as a template for harmonizing your own health data
 - Cite this resource if used in academic work

 ## License
 Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) for reuse with attribution.

 ## Citation
-Cite as: [Authors].
+Cite as: [ Hajar Hasannejadasl, Shuxin Zhang, Bianca M. Boxma-de Klerk, Jos Bosch5, Ronald Cornet3, Sander MJ van Kuijk].
 (2026).
 A FAIRification Workflow for Semantic Harmonization of Health Data: Application in the Post-COVID Network Netherlands. *MIE 2026 Proceedings*.
 Codebook DOI: [10.5281/zenodo.XXXXXXX].

-## Contact
-Contact [Your Name] at [your.email@example.com] or ORCID: [Your ORCID ID].